MissKluck/undertale-api/README.md

 - set up for logic to run through the card
 - eirik had the idea to add affinity instead of weakness and resistance, so different monsters have different affinities to how you should act and more easily befriend them, like patting the greater dog

+have different categories for different cards, fex three categories, where you have the same styling

 ![excalidraw image of how the cards are imagined](images/image.png)